Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 I'll have a special phone.

-Well, they're gonna have to.
+Well, they're going to have to.

-It's like, sorry, am I getting a government issued one then, am I?
+It's like, sorry, am I getting a government-issued one then, am I?

-Which is gonna be terrible.
+Which is going to be terrible.

 But anyway.